RTSpatial/PPoPPAE/README.md

 Once the script completes, Figures 7–13 will be generated and can be found in `figures` folder within the root directory of this repository.

+If you want to run CPU and GPU artifacts on different machines, you should turn on/off the two variables `AE_RUN_CPU` and `AE_RUN_GPU`.
+Additionally, you may also set `AE_BUILD_GPU` to `OFF` if your machine does not have installed CUDA.

 **Important Notes on Differences in Reproduced Results** Please note that RTSpatial and other baseline methods may have very short execution times (less than 1 millisecond or just a few milliseconds)